exkcd/exkcd/README.md

 My hobbies outside of coding include having an existential crisis that's accompanied by a cup of coffee or tea.

-- 🔭 I'm currently working on just figuring out the ropes of the world of coding and development.
+- 🔭 I'm just figuring out the ropes of the world of coding and development.
-- 🌱 I'm currently learning Java and C++ (which are the two I am currently studying in college).
+- 🌱 I'm learning Java and C++ (which are the two I am currently studying in college).
 - 😄 Prounouns: they/them

 **Yes, my username was inspired by Randall Munroe's webcomic "xkcd".**